 OSTEND - For the last weekend of August, Ostend moves its location to the shores of the ‘beer sea’ as Belgian breweries, local restaurants and food trucks pull out all the stops for the annual North S ... [ read more ]

-Tungri beers are served in their own elegant glass that holds either 25cl or 33cl.
-The beer continues to produce beautiful bubbles thanks to the etching on the inside of the glass.... [ more ]
+The Tungri beers are served in an elegant branded glass that contains 25cl or 33cl.
+The beer continues to produce lovely bubbles thanks to the engraving on the inside of the glass.... [ more ]

 Beer Tourism Newsletter Signup